 3.2 Data

-Data quality is central to the performance of ML models.
-Like with any other quantitative modelling, when data is not representative, outcomes tend to be biased.
-The model may perform well for those characteristics that are represented well in the data, but it may underperform for those characteristics that are underrepresented (for example, a facial recognition algorithm trained on data with pictures of a certain ethnicity will perform well for phenotypes sufficiently represented and badly for phenotypes that are underrepresented).
-Hence, scrutinising data quality for issues that cause problems in regular (statistical) modeling remains important.
-Examples of these central issues for data-analysis are: data reliability, population representativeness of the data and disclosure of personal data.
+Another key data quality is its representativeness.
+Issues with representativeness may arise in multiple ways: * Characteristics that are significant for model development are not sufficiently represented in the data (e.g. because of sampling or coverage bias).
+In such cases, the model will show poor performance in both development and production.
+The model may perform well for characteristics that are represented well in the data, but it may underperform for characteristics that are underrepresented (for example, a facial recognition algorithm trained on data with pictures of a certain ethnicity will perform well for phenotypes sufficiently represented and badly for phenotypes that are underrepresented).
+Hence, scrutinising data quality for issues that cause problems in regular (statistical) modeling remains important. * Data representativeness is also key during the retraining of a model.
+If new data is not representative anymore, the model will become biased. * While splitting the data into training, validation and test sets, data representation has to be considered.
+With upsampling or downsampling, data representativeness can be maintained.

-However, there are new issues concerning data that are specific to ML modelling.
-One of the more well known issues is the lack of separation between training and testing/validation data.
-When a part of the data is used both for shaping the model (during the training phase) and verifying the performance of the model (during the testing or validation phase), the performance metrics of the model will be inflated.
-This is called ‘overfitting’ and leads to a loss of performance of the model on new data, such as in production.
-ML models can also underperform when the historical data used to train/retrain the model is no longer representative.
-When data is collected and used for training/retraining the model can also be ‘poisoned’.
+When data is collected and used for training/retraining, the model can also be ‘poisoned’.
 Poisoning occurs when an agent outside of the developers of the ML model introduces corrupted or manipulated data into the training set.
-Several ways to achieve this come to mind when one considers ML models that use user input for retraining.
+Several ways to achieve this come to mind when one considers ML models that need i.e. user input for retraining.
 Intended effects can be to introduce bias by systematically influencing training data, or to let the ML model underperform by introducing ‘noise’ into the training data.

 Risks:

-• Insufficient separation between training and testing/validation data
+• Insufficient separation between training and testing/validation data.

-• Poisoning - adversarial introduction of bad-quality data
+• Poisoning - adversarial introduction of bad-quality data.

-• Target leakage
+• Target leakage.

 3.2.1 Personal data and GDPR in the context of ML and AI